Waikiki Skytower

 No analysis available

 Strong building-level evidence supports an on-site resident manager.
-Historical MLS data shows RESMAN in 18 of 20 listings, and current remarks explicitly confirm it with the phrase "on-site resident manager."
-The repeated amenity appears consistent across listings rather than a one-off copy-paste error.
+Historical MLS data showed RESMAN in 18 of 20 listings, and current remarks explicitly confirm it in multiple descriptions, including "Resident manager on site" and "resident manager in the building."
+This appears to be consistent building information rather than a one-off agent copy-paste error.

 No analysis available